 - Excess of normal fees for meals and grocery expenses (say you’re unable to cook and spend $200 in restaurant fees as opposed to a regular grocery bill of $100, your insurance would reimburse you the difference)

-Check with your insurance provider to see which items they cover under your loss of use policy and if there are any limitations when filing a claim.
-Check for things like the maximum benefit amount for temporary living expenses, which would help you plan where the best place for you and your family to go to.
+Every insurance company offers slightly different coverages, so check with your insurance provider to see which items they cover under your loss of use policy.
+You should also find out if there are any limitations.
+Check for things like the maximum benefit amount for temporary living expenses, which would help you find an affordable hotel to stay at.

-In other instances, they may pay you a flat amount as outlined in your policy.
+In other instances, renters insurance companies may pay you a flat amount as outlined in your policy.
 It’s a good rule of thumb to speak with your insurance provider to learn more about how they calculate your benefit amount.

 What does loss of use coverage not cover?

-While your insurance company will help offset additional expenses related to your temporary living situation, check if there are any costs they won’t cover.
 Most insurance companies have a list of excluded expenses.
-Doing this prevents you from spending money on an expense only to find out later they won’t cover it.
+If you have to file a claim, make sure you know what those exclusions are.
+That way, you aren’t spending money on an expense only to find out later they won’t cover it.

 How to get reimbursed for additional living expenses

-If you have to undergo this situation, save receipts for all living expenses such as your rent or hotel bill, moving expenses, restaurant receipts and pet boarding fees.
-This is essential in helping your insurance company calculate reimbursement expenses.
-Moreover, by having these receipts available, it could expedite the claims process.
+If you have to use your additional living expense coverage, save receipts for all essential expenses such as your rent or hotel bill, moving expenses, restaurant receipts and pet boarding fees.
+This will help your insurance company calculate reimbursement expenses.
+And by having these receipts available, it could expedite the claims process.

 Tips on filing a claim

 Many insurance companies allow you to file a claim online.
 It’s quick, secure and convenient.
-What’s more, it also allows you to supply any supporting documentation you might need such as receipts and pictures.
+It also allows you to provide any supporting documentation you might need such as receipts and pictures.

-Ask your insurance company about its claims process.
-You’ll gain estimates on the time it takes to process, approve and reimburse your claim and learn about, how the company processes claims.
+When you file a claim, ask your insurance company about its claims process.
+Find out how long it usually takes to process, approve and reimburse your claim.

-Pay attention to any documentation they require, and get a checklist of everything you need to do so you do everything correctly the first time.
-If you miss a step or don’t provide all the required information, your claim could be delayed.
+Pay attention to any documentation the insurance company requires, and make a checklist of every step so you don’t miss anything important.
+If you forget a step or don’t provide all the required information, your claim could be delayed.